venkateshpnv/stockanalysis/README.md

 How to add new column at a particular position df.columns[0] = 'New_ID'

+How to set/update a particular value with index and column_name df.loc[index, column_name] = new_value

 How to add incremental values to a column 'row_id'.
 0 is the position of the column df.insert(0,'row_id',range(start, start+len(df)))